What the hell am I supposed to do when this happens?

 A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.

 Responding is another option, but it’s harder to do.
 It requires thought; it requires planning; it requires time.
 Time to examine the situation.
-Time to think about how we got here, what we can do to deal with the problem and what effect our response is going to have in the future.
+Time to think about how we got here, what we can do to best deal with this problem, and what effect our response is going to have on us in the future.

-Much better than just reacting, but still we’re still waiting for things to happen before we act.
-We’re still playing defense; still waiting for something to happen before we start to move.
+It’s much better than just reacting, but we’re still left waiting for things to happen.
+We’re playing defense, waiting for something to happen before we make our move.

 And the last choice, initiating?
 What’s that all about?

 It’s about doing.
 It’s about planning ahead.
-It’s about going on the offensive; making things happen before we’re forced to.
-It’s about taking things into our own hands and doing something now instead of later.
-Making changes before we’re forced to make them.
-Making them because it’s the smart thing to do, not the thing we need to do.
+It’s about going on the offensive; making things happen instead of waiting for them to happen to us.
+It’s about taking the situation into our own hands and doing something now instead of later; making changes before we’re forced to make them.
+Making changes because it’s the smart thing to do, not the thing we need to do.

-And that’s hard to do.
-It takes planning.
-It takes time.
-It takes discipline.
-All the things that (we think) we don’t have time for.
+Initiating is a hard thing to do.
+It takes more planning.
+It takes more time.
+It takes more discipline.
+All the things that (we think) we don’t have time to do.
+And we can come up with a million excuses why we should be doing something else.

 I’m too busy.